_PNG.png)

 The Arthritis Foundation’s original Jingle Bell Run is a fun way to get decked out and be festive, while racing to raise funds and awareness to cure America’s #1

 Witness Southlake’s Home for the Holidays annual Christmas Tree Lighting celebration.
 This event is free for the whole family to enjoy.
-The holiday festivities begin on Saturday, November 18, 2023 at 4:30 p.m.
+The holiday festivities begin on November 23, 2024.
 The Christmas Tree Lighting Ceremony will take place in front of Southlake Town Hall at 6 p.m., followed by a one-minute fireworks show!

 Shop small & local at the Funky Finds Holiday Shopping Experience!
 There’s no better place to shop for unique handmade and vintage items that will set you apart this holiday season.
 Free Admission, Family AND Pet Friendly, Fundraising benefits Saving Hope Animal Rescue and DFW Toys for Tots, Photos with Santa, and more!
-Shop local with 200+ makers & pickers on Saturday, November 18th, 10-5 and Sunday, November 19th, 11-4 at Will Rogers Memorial Center in Fort Worth, Texas
+Shop local with 200+ makers & pickers on November 9, 2024 at Will Rogers Memorial Center in Fort Worth, Texas

 Christmas in the Park is led by the S.M.
 Wright Foundation to spread holiday cheer by providing underprivileged families with brand new toys, bed sets, coats, bicycles, as well as food, clothing and household items.